mlbench/mlbench-docs/installation.rst

 Kubernetes-in-Docker (KIND)
 """""""""""""""""""""""""""

 Kubernetes-in-Docker allows simulating multiple nodes locally on a single machine.
-This is useful for development.
+This approach should be used only for local development and testing.
+It is not a recommended way to measure benchmark results.

 To use KIND, you need to setup a local registry and start a KIND server.
 We provide the script ``kind-with-registry.sh`` that can be used to start a local registry and a local cluster with one master and two worker nodes.